myCSEprojects/Zebra/README.md

 ## Scoping
 1. Referencing a variable in its initializer is not an error, but it resolves to variable in previous scope.

+## Typechecking

+1. It checks the features of every data type(Int, Float, Bool, Variable, Str, nil) is assigned correctly or not as it was mentioned earlier of which type they are.

+2. For now, We are checking all the features like Binary Operators, Unary Operator, Variables, Declare, Slice, While loop, If loop, sequence, PRINT.
+We will add as the features come in.

+3. As the while loop, if loop, PRINT are statements we returned 'nil'.
+4. The slice returns str.
+5. For checking the data type we are typechecking the value which is assigned to it.
+The variable datatype is Int if it is assigned Integer, and it is Str if the variable is assigned String.

 To be done: